Infectious Disease Fellowship Program at MedStar Georgetown

 Outpatient Clinic

-Fellows will have several months each year dedicated solely to outpatient care with an emphasis on HIV management.
-In addition, fellows become expert in the treatment of patients with a wide range of infectious diseases through work in the following areas:
+Our fellows have several months dedicated solely to outpatient Infectious Diseases care.
+During these blocks, fellows become expert in the treatment of the following areas:

 Didactics